joaqsala/Professional-README-Generator/README.md

 ## Installation

 Go to https://github.com/joaqsala/Professional-README-Generator and clone the repository.
-Place the cloned repository into the directory where you want the README.md file.
-Open the terminal in VS Code, and install inquirer using: npm i inquirer@8.2.4.
-The app should be ready to run.
-Simply type 'node index.js' into the terminal and answer the prompts.
+Place the cloned repository into the directory where you want the README.md file to live.
+Open the cloned repository in the terminal, and install inquirer using: npm i inquirer@8.2.4.
+Once installed, simply type 'node index.js' into the terminal and answer the prompts.

 ## Usage